wzychla/OldMusicBox.ePUAP.Client/README.md

 ## Version History:

+* 0.50
+    - important milestone.
+Single Sign On already works.
+    - exchaning the SAML2 token's session index for user info by calling the `getTpUserInfo`

+* 0.47
+    - the response parses correctly.
+It's just the inner XML left to parse.

 * 0.46
     - corrected.
 I get correct response.
 Just to add the deserialization and the SSO is there.